Your Build Scripts Stink: The State of Code Smells in Build Scripts: Introduction

-For this, we aim to address the following research questions: \begin{itemize} \item \textbf{RQ1:} What code smells occur in build scripts? \item \textbf{RQ2} How frequently do code smells occur in build scripts? \end{itemize} We address our research questions by examining four types of build scripts: Maven~\cite{maven}, Gradle~\cite{gradle}, CMake~\cite{cmake}, and Make~\cite{make}, as well as build script-related GitHub issues collected from open-source GitHub repositories.
+We address our research questions by examining four types of build scripts: Maven~\cite{maven}, Gradle~\cite{gradle}, CMake~\cite{cmake}, and Make~\cite{make}, as well as build script-related GitHub issues, which are collected from open-source GitHub repositories.
 We conducted a qualitative analysis of 2,000 GitHub issues to identify prevalent code smells, following established guidelines for qualitative research~\cite{tenny2017qualitative}.
 Next, we collected build scripts from GitHub and leveraged Large Language Models (LLMs) to identify potential code smells in build scripts.
-We used six general and code-oriented LLMs i.e., ChatGPT4, ChatGPT4o, Codellama, Llama 8B, Llama 13B, and Mistral, to detect potential code smells in the build script.
-Furthermore, we mapped each code to its corresponding Common Weakness Enumeration (CWE) to establish standardized categorizations of the underlying weaknesses.
-Based on our qualitative study and findings from the language models, we developed a static analysis tool, \textit{``Sniffer"}, to automatically detect the presence of code smells.
+We used six general and code-oriented LLMs, i.e., ChatGPT4, ChatGPT4o, Codellama, Llama 8B, Llama 13B, and Mistral, to detect potential code smells in the build script.
+Through the analysis, we identified a code smell taxonomy and identified 13 code smell categories.
+Furthermore, we mapped each code smell category to its corresponding Common Weakness Enumeration (CWE) to establish standardized categorizations of the underlying weaknesses.
+Based on our qualitative study and findings from the LLMs, we developed a static analysis tool, \textit{``Sniffer''}, to automatically detect code smells.
 Further, we developed an Oracle through a user study to compare our tool's performance against human evaluation.
 For our empirical analysis, we gathered 5882 build scripts from 4877 open-source repositories.
-We measured the occurrence, frequency, and co-occurrence of the code smells in the four types of build scripts.
-The contributions of our study are outlined below: \begin{enumerate} \item Identification and detailed classification of code smells specifically prevalent in build scripts for Maven, Gradle, CMake, and Make. \item Development and evaluation of "Sniffer," a novel static analysis tool to automatically detect code smells in build scripts. \item Developed an Oracle to compare our linter performance against the human evaluation of code smells. \item Analysis of the occurrence and frequency of build script-specific code smells.
+We measured the occurrence, frequency, smell density, and co-occurrence of the code smells.
+The contributions of our study are outlined below: